VincenzoRocchi/italian-gaap-kpi-analyzer/README.md

 For further details, refer to the **[Installation Guide for Running from Source](./docs/01_installation.md#option-2-running-from-source-code)**.

+## How to Use

+1. Open your browser and go to `http://127.0.0.1:5001` after starting the application.
+2. Select the KPIs you want to calculate from the list.
+3. Enter the required financial statement data.
+4. View the calculated KPIs and their interpretations on the results page.
+5. Optionally, export the results to PDF.

 ## Building Your Own Executable

 If you've modified the code or want to package it yourself, you can build your own executables using PyInstaller.